top of page

 Burnout: 40%

-Company going through organizational changes: 34%
+Company going through organisational changes: 34%

 Lack of flexibility: 20%,